 The rule of complements ALSO applies to tertiary colors.
 Though the effect tends not to be as dramatic as a primary color mixed with a secondary color.

-Notice that the complementary color of each tertiary color is also opposite from it on the color wheel.
+Notice that the complementary of each tertiary color is also opposite from it on the color wheel.

-What are analogous colors?
+What are analogous colors in the color wheel?

 Analogous colors definition